 - Requirement to Spay / Neuter – Breeders know exactly how much work it takes to care for a litter of puppies.
 Many will explicitly require that you spay or neuter your Great Dane to prevent the occurrence of accidental litters.
 Many of which may end up in poor homes or shelters should they be born.

 - Required Obedience Classes – Some breeders may require that you take your Great Dane puppy to obedience classes.
 While this may seem a bit over the top, they are only looking out for the dog’s best interest.
 Having a well-trained Great Dane will make the experience that much more enjoyable for the dog and your family.

 - Support – Many breeders will offer the option to contact them with questions regarding the care of your puppy after purchase.
 These could be questions related to food, training, etc…

-Exclusive Bonus: If you’re currently looking for a Great Dane breeder, I’d recommend downloading my free breeder locator tool.
-This will save you a TON of time in your search.
+Exclusive Bonus: If you’re currently looking for a Great Dane breeder, I’d recommend that you take a look my breeder locator tool.
+This will save you a TON of time in your search!

 What A Breeder May Ask From You

 Up until this point, we have focused on what you should look for in selecting a Great Dane breeder but let’s not forget that this is a two-way process.

 Potential requirements to spay or neuter, and attend obedience class were covered in the section above.

 However, here are a few more things that you may be asked about.